otmanjai/DDNRS-ERSN/docs/source/quickinstall.rst

 Quick Install Guide
 ===================

-This quick install guide outlines the basic steps needed to install DDNRST-ERSN on your computer.
-For more detailed instructions on configuring and installing DDNRST-ERSN, see :ref:`usersguide_install` in the User's Manual.
+This quick install guide outlines the basic steps needed to install DDNRS-ERSN on your computer.
+For more detailed instructions on configuring and installing DDNRS-ERSN, see :ref:`usersguide_install` in the User's Manual.

 ----------------------------------------
 Installing on Linux with *install.sh* file